χ Tauri (chi Tauri)

 χ Tauri is a multiple main-sequence star in the constellation of Taurus.

 χ Tauri visual magnitude is 5.37.
-Because of its reltive faintness, χ Tauri should be visible only from locations with dark skyes, while it is not visible at all from skyes affected by light pollution.
+Because of its reltive faintness, χ Tauri should be visible only from locations with dark skies, while it is not visible at all from skies affected by light pollution.

 Celestial coordinates and finder chart of χ Tauri